This privacy notice was last updated on 22 June 2021.

 6. How long is my information retained?

-Whenever we collect or process your personal data, we will only keep information about you for as long as we need to fulfil the purposes for which we are processing your information.
+Whenever we collect or process your personal data, we will only keep information about you for as long as we need to fulfil the purposes for which we are processing it.
 At the end of that retention period, your data will either be deleted or anonymised.
-Examples of our retention periods are:
+When determining how long we keep your data for, we adhere to the following principles in line with the UK GDPR:

 7. Marketing and advertising